ddavef/retouched/setup.md

 Open a terminal or command prompt in the directory where you extracted the platform tools.

 Run the following command:
 `adb install --bypass-low-target-sdk-block Touchy.1.7.apk `

+**Note: If your phone is rooted, you do not need to download the platform tools.
+Simply running `pm install --bypass-low-target-sdk-block Touchy.1.7.apk` in a root shell should work.**

-Note: You may need to allow the installation in the Play Protect dialog if it comes up.
+**Note: You may need to allow the installation in the Play Protect dialog if it comes up.**

 **Note: On Linux you might need udev rules to allow adb to access your device.**